techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 ## What's next?

-See here to get the steps for installing [traefik](https://docs.technotim.live/posts/k3s-traefik-rancher/#install-traefik-2)
+See here to get the steps for installing [traefik + let's encrypt](https://docs.technotim.live/posts/kube-traefik-cert-manager-le/)

 See here for steps to deploy [rancher](https://docs.technotim.live/posts/rancher-ha-install/#install)